fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ### A note on using local storage

-At the [end](/en/part4/token_authentication#problems-of-token-based-authentication) of the last part we mentioned that the challenge of the token based authentication is how to cope with the situation when the API access of the token holder to the API needs to be revoked.
+At the [end](/en/part4/token_authentication#problems-of-token-based-authentication) of the last part, we mentioned that the challenge of token-based authentication is how to cope with the situation when the API access of the token holder to the API needs to be revoked.

 There are two solutions to the problem.
 The first one is to limit the validity period of a token.
-This forces the user to relogin to the app once the token has expired.
+This forces the user to re-login to the app once the token has expired.
 The other approach is to save the validity information of each token to the backend database.
-This solution is often called a <i>server side session</i>.
+This solution is often called a <i>server-side session</i>.

 No matter how the validity of tokens is checked and ensured, saving a token in the local storage might contain a security risk if the application has a security vulnerability that allows [Cross Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) attacks.
-A XSS attack is possible if the application would allow a user to inject arbitrary JavaScript code (e.g. using a form) that the app would then execute.
-When using React in a sensible manner it should not be possible since [React sanitizes](https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks) all text that it renders, meaning that it is not executing the rendered content as JavaScript.
+An XSS attack is possible if the application would allow a user to inject arbitrary JavaScript code (e.g. using a form) that the app would then execute.
+When using React sensibly it should not be possible since [React sanitizes](https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks) all text that it renders, meaning that it is not executing the rendered content as JavaScript.

-If one wants to play safe, the best option is to not store a token to the local storage.
+If one wants to play safe, the best option is to not store a token in local storage.
 This might be an option in situations where leaking a token might have tragic consequences.

-It has been suggested that  the identity of a signed in user should be saved as [httpOnly cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so that JavaScript code could not have any access to the token.
-The drawback of this solution is that it would make implementing SPA-applications a bit more complex.
+It has been suggested that the identity of a signed-in user should be saved as [httpOnly cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so that JavaScript code could not have any access to the token.
+The drawback of this solution is that it would make implementing SPA applications a bit more complex.
 One would need at least to implement a separate page for logging in.

-However it is good to notice that even the use of a httpOnly cookies does not guarantee anything.
+However, it is good to notice that even the use of httpOnly cookies does not guarantee anything.
 It has even been suggested that httpOnly cookies are [not any safer than](https://academind.com/tutorials/localstorage-vs-cookies-xss/) the use of local storage.

 So no matter the used solution the most important thing is to [minimize the risk](https://cheatsheetseries.owasp.org/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.html) of XSS attacks altogether.